eerimoq/pyfuzzer/README.rst

 - Use type annotations for less type errors.

-- Add support to fuzzt test pure Python modules by generating C code from them using Cython.
+- Add support to fuzzy test pure Python modules by generating C code from them using Cython.

 Installation